Learn to Hunt

 The facilities covered by General Permit #5 may be primarily engaged in mining or quarrying the following:

-The current version of GP #5 will expire on July 19, 2021.
-The Environmental Protection Commission (EPC) has adopted a final rule (ARC 5283C) to reissue the permit for a forth five-year term.
-Changes to the permit include formatting, minor revisions to simplify existing language and improve clarity, additional definitions, and the inclusion of applicable existing state rules.
-The permit’s definition for “Waters of the United States” has also been updated to reference the June 22, 2020, federal definition.
+The Environmental Protection Commission (EPC) has adopted a final rule (ARC 5283C) to reissue GP #5 for a forth five-year term.
+Changes to the permit included formatting, minor revisions to simplify existing language and improve clarity, additional definitions, and the inclusion of applicable existing state rules.
+The permit’s definition for “Waters of the United States” was updated to reference the June 22, 2020, federal definition.
 This is the effective date of the final Navigable Waters Protection Rule published by the U.S. EPA.

 All permittees intending to continue permit coverage after July 20, 2021 must submit a Notice of Intent (NOI) to renew permit coverage for each discharging site.
 These NOIs must be submitted between July 20, 2021 and January 16, 2022.
 Renewal NOIs should be completed using the General Permits 5, 8, and 9 Database.
 For most sites renewing coverage, much of the NOI information will appear pre-filled in the database.
 Further instructions for completing renewal NOIs will be sent to permittees in July 2021.